aizuon/lol-auto-recorder/README.md

 ## Steps

-* Use requirements.txt to Create a Conda Environment
+* Use requirements.txt to create a Conda environment
-* Edit the name field in the Python File
+* Edit the name field in the Python file
-* Run the Script
+* Run the script